machine-drivers/docker-machine-driver-xhyve/README.md

 In the future, get the state to use it.

 ### Does not clean up the vmnet when remove a VM
-Current state, `docker-machine-xhyve` does not clean up the vmnet configuration.
+Current state, `docker-machine-driver-xhyve` does not clean up the vmnet configuration.

 ```
 Running xhyve vm (e.g. IP: 192.168.64.1)